MartincoitNetworks/SCIONWorkshop/README.md

 *Save Changes* to register your new AS.
 Click *My ASes* and take note that your AS is now registered.
 Take note of the assigned AS.
 Make sure it is Active.

-Go back to the Etherpad and update your host entry with your SCION AS ID (19-ffaa:1:XXX).
+Go back to the Google Doc and update your host entry with your SCION ISD-AS ID (19-ffaa:1:XXX).
+The ISD is the two digit code (i.e. 19) and the AS is the hexadecimal number.

 ### SCION AS Configuration